 On Sunday, I was delighted to take part in a conference call arranged by World Can’t Wait, consisting of an interview with Frank Harper, followed by a question and answer session with those listening in.
-This was a novel set-up for me, but I thought it worked well, and I’m delighted that it’s now available as an MP3 on World Can’t Wait’s website.
+This was a novel set-up for me, but I thought it worked well, and I’m delighted that it’s now available as an MP3 on World Can’t Wait’s website (here’s the direct link to the MP3).

 As World Can’t Wait explains in an introduction to the recording on its website, “The conversation ranged from the origins of systematic torture at the very beginnings of the US invasion of Afghanistan, to the significance of the continued denial of habeas corpus rights to the prisoners caught in the US dragnet, to the ways in which the Obama administration is continuing, with slight modification, the policies of the Bush Regime towards the Geneva Conventions and the treatment of prisoners snared in its war of terror.”